Codecademy/docs/content/uiux/concepts/text-properties/text-properties.md

 ---
 Title: 'Text Properties'
-Description: '**Text properties** refer to the text’s style settings, such as typeface, size, spacing, and alignment.'
+Description: 'Text properties refer to the text’s style settings, such as typeface, size, spacing, and alignment.'
 Subjects:
   - 'Web Design'
 Tags: # Please only use Tags in the tags.md file (https://github.com/Codecademy/docs/blob/main/documentation/tags.md).
 If that list feels insufficient, feel free to create a new Tag and add it to tags.md in your PR!